google/graphicsfuzz/docs/libFuzzer-integration.md

 ...
 ```

-You should also see log messages from the GraphicsFuzz CustomMutatorServer.
+You should also see log messages from the server.
+For now the server can only accept one connection per life time.
+So if you quit
+out of libFuzzer or it dies on its own you must restart the server.
 Note that it may appear as though libFuzzer is "stuck" on an invalid input and
 repeatedly asks GraphicsFuzz to mutate it. libFuzzer is not actually stuck it
 should progress within 30 seconds.